ryankurte/webapp/README.md

 ## Usage

 This depends on nodejs to install/build all the things.
+A [makefile](makefile) is included providing helpers for common operations.

+Webpack configurations are split for [development](webpack.config.js) and [production](webpack.production.config.js).

+The web application manifest is included from [manifest.json](manifest.json).

 ### Development

 1. `make install` to install dependencies
 2. `make build` to run webpack and build the app
-3. `make serve` to start a local server
+3. `make serve` to start a local development server
 4. Open the local server in a web browser (or use `make open`)

 The local server uses webpack-dev-server so will automatically rebuild the app when changes are detected.